Safe Removal Of Bees In Bristol

-NO! – Bees Are Not Protected, but in our opinion, Honey Bee control and removal of bees nests and colonies should be better regulated with accreditation.
+NO! – Bees in Bristol Are Not Protected!
+However, in our opinion, Honey Bee control and removal of bees nests and colonies should be better regulated with accreditation.

 What Kind Of Bees Do I Have?

 The most common species or kinds of bees you are likely to encounter and possibly view as a nuisance or a pest include Honey Bees, Bumble Bees, Masonry Bees, Mining Bees and Carpenter Bees.

 Honey bees are the best-known bees and the only species of bee used in the UK for honey production.

 Honey Bees are social insects living in colonies with a queen and a cast of worker bees.
 Swarms can exceed 50000 insects.

 Masonry bees are solitary, and although they can live near one another, these bees do not have a queen or social structure.

 Mason bees can become a serious structural risk to your property if they are burrowing into the soft mortar or the bricks because the numerous holes allow water penetration.